Old Hill: History

 Along with neighbouring Cradley Heath, Old Hill was a centre of the chain-making industry from the mid-nineteenth century.
 Much production was by outworkers who set up chain-shops in buildings at the rear of their homes.
-The Eliza Tinsley Company's business in Old Hill was in earlier days based on outworkers making nails and chains.
-In 1876, between 1,800 and 2,000 outworkers were used.
-However, as the company started to set up its own work-shops and move production in-house, numbers reduced.
+This included the production of small chains and collars potentially exported for use in the slave trade, though the workers themselves lived in conditions often likened to slavery The Eliza Tinsley Company's business in Old Hill was in earlier days based on outworkers making nails and chains.
+In 1876, between 1,800 and 2,000 outworkers were used however as the company started to set up its own work-shops and move production in-house, numbers reduced.
 By 1934 there were 72 chain-works and chain-shops in Old Hill; almost a third of the total for Great Britain.
 Outworking declined after the Second World War and died out in the 1950s.
 Eliza Tinsley Group disposed of its Reddal Hill Road manufacturing and storage site in 2005.

+The town is also a significant site in Trade Union history for the 1910 Women Chain Makers' Strike.
+Led by Mary Macarthur, hundreds of women struck for ten weeks to demand a minimum wage, a landmark dispute that successfully doubled the earnings for many workers in the "sweated trades.

+Early industrial development also included the Old Lion Colliery, which utilized a Boulton & Watt steam engine as early as 1810.
+The New British Iron Company later became the area's most important industrial undertaking, operating mineral railways that crossed the town to connect with the Dudley Canal.

-The Trinity Centre shopping parade is built on the site of Trinity Hall.
-A newspaper report shows the hall to have opened by May 1880.
-An estimated 1,200 concertgoers attended a performance by the Old Hill Choral Society in January 1890.
+The current Trinity Centre shopping parade is built on the site of the original Trinity Hall.
+A newspaper report shows the hall to have opened by May 188) as an estimated 1,200 concertgoers attended a performance by the Old Hill Choral Society in January 1890.
 Besides concerts the hall was used for political rallies and lectures.
 A series of Gilchrist lectures held in autumn 1894 attracted some eminent speakers.
 Astronomer Sir Robert Ball presented the first, entitled "An Evening with the Telescope".
 Later speakers included geologist Charles Lapworth on "Our Midland Coalfields" and Wesleyan minister-cum-scientist Dr William Dallinger on "Spiders: Their work and their wisdom".

 Old Hill's commercial centre was by-passed with the construction of a new single-carriageway road (Heathfield Way) which opened on 7 December 1990, relieving the centre of some of its heavy congestion.
 A rerouted section of Highgate Street, completed in 1988, formed the first phase of the by-pass.

 Sporting Facilities

 Old Hill Cricket Club's ground is found next to Haden Hill Park.

-Haden Hill Leisure Centre offers a range of sporting facilities including a gym, swimming pools and squash courts.
+Haden Hill Leisure Centre offered a range of sporting facilities including a gym, swimming pools and squash courts, but closed in 2024 after 50 years.
+In 2023, funding was announced to revamp the centre.
+As of 2025, there are plans to largely demolish and rebuild.

 Old Hill Wanderers F.C. was an association football club active in the 1890s.